kyma-project/telemetry-manager/docs/contributor/arch/013-resource-attributes-enrichment-for-non-workload-metrics.md

 ### Option 3: Directly Deleting Unwanted Resource Attributes

-We can directly delete the unwanted resource attributes in the Metric Gateway after they have been incorrectly enriched by the k8sattributes processor.
+We can directly delete the unwanted resource attributes in the metric gateway after they have been incorrectly enriched by the k8sattributes processor.

 - _Pros_:
   - Simplest solution, because we will just need to add a single processor in the existing setup for deleting the unwanted resource attributes.
 - _Cons_:
   - If a user sends their own custom non-workload metrics, there is no option for them to skip the unwanted resource attributes.
-  - If a user deploys their own OTel Collector and sends metrics to the Metric Gateway, they might be explicitly setting the resource attributes that we are deleting with custom values.
+  - If a user deploys their own OTel Collector and sends metrics to the metric gateway, they might be explicitly setting the resource attributes that we are deleting with custom values.

 We have decided to adopt option 1.
-Although the Metric Gateway configuration will become more complex, it is the cleanest and recommended solution for doing a conditional routing in an OTel collector pipeline and the only solution which allows users to skip enriching their custom non-workload metrics with unwanted resource attributes.
+Although the metric gateway configuration will become more complex, it is the cleanest and recommended solution for doing a conditional routing in an OTel collector pipeline and the only solution which allows users to skip enriching their custom non-workload metrics with unwanted resource attributes.

 ## Consequences

-This change will ensure that non-workload metrics are not enriched with unwanted resource attributes in the Metric Gateway.
+This change will ensure that non-workload metrics are not enriched with unwanted resource attributes in the metric gateway.